sherpa/sherpa/README.md

 ### 3a.
 Binary installation

-Starting with release 4.8.1, the external test data files can be installed from the Sherpa conda channel by saying:
+The external test data files can be installed from the Sherpa conda channel by saying:

     $ conda install sherpatest